Caregiver Background Check: Full Guide (Run One Now In Seconds)

 A caregiver background check and criminal history search is rather intensive (for good reason), so running a full background check on yourself will require multiple steps and working with multiple agencies to get all the information that is being requested.

 The first step is to perform a local criminal history check.
-The steps to do this will vary slightly based on jurisdiction, but generally involves requesting court records from the county (or municipality) court clerk.
+The steps to do this will vary slightly based on jurisdiction but generally involve requesting court records from the county (or municipality) court clerk.

 Keep in mind that in order to conduct a caregiver background check for professional reasons, the consent of the individual being checked is required.
 When scanning the public records of someone for personal reasons only (like checking out the person who was employed to care for a loved one), these checks can be conducted without consent.